As the year draws to a close, I'm still cleaning out ye olde freelance closet. That means some

 In fact, Marshall can vouch for Emily’s artistic progress since Pathogen.
 “She just finished last week (at the time we spoke in early August) her second film.
 It’s a mystery/ghost story.
 She shot it over last summer and has had to work (finishing the film) around her school schedule.
 Emily is pretty…level-headed, so I think she’ll just keep taking it all one step at a time.
 She’s still in high school, she’s still making movies, I don’t know where she’s gonna go, but I do know that her goal is to just keep making movies for as long as she can.”

 The documentary is at times funny, but it’s not always easy to watch.
 Like any good documentary, there's plenty of real conflict.
 In this case, it's the stress of making a full-length feature and the toll it takes on Emily, her schoolwork, and her family.
 Making a film is a huge stressor on even the most experienced professionals.
 You can imagine what it might do to a thirteen-year-old and her parents.

 The end result is a motivational tale for any aspiring artist.
 Marshall himself was affected by the process of making the documentary.
 Marshall says, “As a direct result of, Zombie Girl I did end up writing a horror script.
 Before it had never really been my genre, but getting deeper involved with Emily and in editing Zombie Girl, I was watching more zombie movies and it’s been a bit of an inspiration.”

-The film takes a step away from the typically glamorous portrayals of filmmaking to prove anyone can get themselves behind the velvet ropes of a world that seems reserved for the elite.
-If they're willing to invest their time and efforts making the independent film they want to create, instead of banging on industry doors.
+The film takes a step away from the typically glamorous portrayals of filmmaking to prove anyone can get themselves behind the velvet ropes of a world that once felt reserved for the elite.
+If they're willing to invest their time and efforts making the independent film themselves instead of banging on industry doors.